Péter Pázmány: Death

-Pázmány died in Bratislava in 1637 and was buried underneath the floor of St. Martin's Cathedral, at the foot of the ancient tomb of St. John the Almsgiver, which he had embellished during his reign.
+Pázmány died in Pressburg in 1637 and was buried underneath the floor of St. Martin's Cathedral, at the foot of the ancient tomb of St. John the Almsgiver, which he had embellished during his reign.

 Pázmány's grave was discovered during reconstruction on 12 September 1859 by the Rev. Ferdinand Knauz and others.
 They found the body dry yet almost intact.
 His face was missing the nose and lips but was still bearded, and he still had his biretta on his head with some hair underneath.
 He was wearing red damask vestments and had simple leather shoes on his feet.